French Press: How to Brew? A Recipe for Deep-Flavored Coffee

 Summary

 The French Press is a tribute to tradition that, in the right hands, becomes a premium-class tool.
-It’s a method that teaches that coffee doesn't have to be complicated to delight with depth.
-If you value body and convenience, the French Press should take a place of honor on your countertop.
+It’s a method that teaches us that coffee doesn’t have to be complicated to delight with its depth.
+If you value body and convenience, the French Press deserves a place of honor on your countertop.

-Time for the clash of giants: Chemex vs Kalita Wave.
+Time for a clash of the giants: Chemex and Kalita Wave.

 French Press can often be bitter.
 Find out why water temperature matters.